Princeton-LSI-ResearchComputing/funsim/CONTRIBUTING.md

 App](https://www.12factor.net/config)).
 The .env file you create here is pre- configured to be ignored by the repo, so do not explicitly check it in.

-Copy the NeuroSimulator environment example:

-    cp NeuroSimulator/.env.example NeuroSimulator.env

-Update the .env file to reflect the new secret key.
-SQlite is used for this project, so no database credentials are needed for configuration.
+Update the .env file to reflect the new secret key with a line start with "SECRET_KEY=" SQlite is used for this project, so no database credentials are needed for configuration.

 ### Start NeuroSimulator